ADAQ-SYM: Automated Symmetry Analysis of Defect Orbitals: Results

 \subsubsection{Silicon Vacancy Center}

-Figure \ref{transitions diamond SiV} shows the ground state electronic structure of the neutral (a) and negatively charged (b) silicon vacancy center in diamond, and the IPR for 30 KS-orbitals around the band gap.
+Figures \ref{transitions SiV0} and \ref{transitions SiV-} show the electronic structure of the neutral and negatively charged silicon vacancy center in diamond, and the IPR for 30 KS-orbitals around the band gap.
 Our DFT calculations show that most orbitals in the VB are delocalized and have a low IPR.
 However, some orbitals have larger IPRs meaning that they are more localized and indicating that they are defect states.
 These defect states in the VB are ungerade (u), meaning anti-symmetric with respect to inversion.
 Both the charge states considered in this work have point groups with inversion symmetry which only allow optical transitions between orbitals of different symmetry with respect to inversion.
 To populate an orbital that is gerade (g), that is symmetric with respect to inversion, an electron from an u-state must be excited.
-When some orbitals in the valance band are taken into account, ADAQ-SYM finds two allowed transitions from defect states in the valance band to an empty state in the band gap, in agreement with previous calculations \cite{SiV, xiong2023midgap}.
-For $\mathrm{SiV^-}$ the behavior of the orbitals under inversion is clear.
-The IR of these states will depend on the point group being analyzed, and CSM is used measure how well the orbitals conform to different IRs.
-Table~\ref{table:CSM SiV} shows the CSM of the defect orbitals of $\mathrm{SiV^-}$ in different point groups.
-The orbitals conform well to the $\mathrm{C_i}$ point group, and with some tolerance they also conform to the IRs of $\mathrm{C_{2h}}$.
-The orbitals do not conform IRs in $\mathrm{D_{3d}}$, unless one considers the orbitals degenerate despite the difference in eigenvalues.
+When some orbitals in the valance band are taken into account, ADAQ-SYM finds two allowed transitions from localized defect states lower in the valance band to an empty state in the band gap, while transitions from the delocalized orbitals at the top of the valance band is forbidden.
+Both charge states has an empty orbital in the band gap in the excited state.
+For both $\mathrm{SiV^0}$ and $\mathrm{SiV^-}$ the localized state in the VB moves to the band gap in the excited state calculation, allowing for transitions from the other band gap states.
+These selection rules for the SiV defects are in agreement with previous calculations \cite{SiV, xiong2023midgap}.